European Foundation

 Involvement

-In early March, the chief executive of Federated Mills, which supplies milled flour to around three quarters of Maltese manufacturers, expressed concern about the difficulty of obtaining grains from the Ukraine and Russia, whilst other countries were reported to be restricting their export.
-He thus called for Government intervention.
+In early March, the chief executive of Federated Mills, which supplies milled flour to around three quarters of Maltese manufacturers, expressed concern about the difficulty of obtaining grains from the Ukraine and Russia during the war and while other countries were reported to be restricting their export.
+He called for government intervention.
 The the Malta Chamber of Commerce, also called for support, suggesting that temporary state aid was required for affected sectors, liquidity such as loans, and the establishment of a common purchasing facility to aid in procuring essential items from alternative sources were also needed.

 Subsequent measures were announced following an agreement being reached between wheat and animal feed importers and the government.